-15 Sneaky Ways Grocery Stores Make You Spend More
+15 Ways Grocery Stores Trick You Into Spending More

 Have you ever gone to the store with a simple list and found yourself leaving with way more food than you intended to buy—and a thinner wallet?
-It's no mistake; grocery stores actually strategize gimmicks to make you spend more money.
+It's no mistake; grocery stores strategize gimmicks to make you spend more money.
 Instead of being another victim of supermarkets' games, keep an eye out for these slick tactics and keep your money in your pocket.
-And before you hit the store, be sure to check out the 46 Best Supermarket Shopping Tips Ever to save cash.

 Anything labeled "free" would make you think that you're saving money, but that's not true.
 These bite-sized samples give you just enough of a taste to cause you to buy the full-sized item instead of sticking to your shopping list.

-You may have noticed that some of the meat in the grocery store have a note that says saline solution has been added.
-That means that the giant piece of steak you're holding has actually been injected or soaked with water.
-It may seem harmless, but it actually gives the meat more weight, causing you to pay more for less meat.
-And given that meat is one of the Foods Getting More Expensive During Coronavirus, you're going to pay even more than you want to.
+You may have noticed that some of the meat in the grocery store have a note that says that a saline solution has been added.
+That means that the giant piece of steak you're holding has been injected or soaked with water.
+It may seem harmless, but it gives the meat more weight, causing you to pay more for less meat.

-We hate to burst your cruelty-free bubble, but some of those cage-free eggs aren't actually cage-free.
-Some factories just use bigger cages that can be considered a "cage-free" environment, which jacks up the price of those eggs at little cost to the farmer.
+We hate to burst your cruelty-free bubble, but some of those cage-free eggs aren't truly cage-free.
+Some factories just use bigger cages that can be considered a "cage-free" environment, which raises the price of those eggs at little cost to the farmer.